Best Walking Boots of 2024 | Field Tested and Rated - Outdoors Magic

 Walking Boots

 Light but protective, grippy and waterproof.
-Those are the key qualities to look for in a hiking boot for three-season walking.
-Here are the options that tick those boxes...
+Those are the key qualities to look for in a walking boot for three-season walking.
+Here are the men's and women's hiking footwear options that tick those boxes...

-A good pair of hiking boots can be the difference between an enjoyable day out and one you’d rather forget.
+A good pair of walking boots can be the difference between an enjoyable day out and one you’d rather forget.
 Find the right pair for you and they’ll help you to go further, higher and over terrain that would otherwise be inaccessible.
 Of course, choosing boots can be difficult, with huge variations in price and quality and different categories of walking boots to choose from too, but we’re here to help you there.
-In this article, you’ll find our recommendations for all types of hikes, ranging from casual weekend walks through to multi-week thru-hikes; your three-season work horses, options for hikes that might involve scrambles and lighter options for warm weather walking too.
+In this article, you’ll find our footwear recommendations for all types of hikes, ranging from casual weekend walks through to multi-week thru-hikes, and with options for men and women.

-If you’re after lighter boots for summer trails, you might want to check out our round up of the best walking shoes.
+If you’re after lighter boots for summer trails, you might want to check out our round-up of the best walking shoes.
 Looking for something warm and rigid for crampons?
-Our best mountaineering boots has you sorted there.
+Our best mountaineering boots list has you sorted there.
 You’ll need a good pair of hiking socks too, of course.
-And if you want to learn more about how to choose a pair of hiking boots, follow that link or skip down to the bottom of this article for all our expert advice.
+We’ve also got you covered if you need extra info on how to choose a pair of hiking boots.

-Our Team’s Pick of the Best Walking Boots for 2024
+Our Team’s Pick of the Best Walking Boots of 2024 for Men and Women

-In this article, we’ve whittled down the 10 hiking boots that we think are the best, along with some standout category winners too.
+In this article, we’ve whittled down the 10 pairs of boots that we think are the best, along with some standout category winners too.
 The category winners are as follows:

 • Best Overall Walking Boot: Aku Trekker Lite III